Quantum-Accelerators/quacc/docs/src/user/covalent.md

 ## Pre-Requisites

 Make sure you completed the "Covalent Setup" section of the documentation.
-If you haven't done so already, run `covalent start` prior to starting these examples.
+If you haven't done so already, run `covalent start` prior to starting these examples to start the Covalent server and UI.

 Additionally, you should read the Covalent [First Experiment](https://covalent.readthedocs.io/en/latest/getting_started/first_experiment/index.html) guide to get a sense of how Covalent works.
 Namely, you should understand the [Covalent Basics](https://covalent.readthedocs.io/en/latest/concepts/basics.html) of the `Electron` and `Lattice` objects, which describe individual compute tasks and workflows, respectively.